joseph-a-levine/authoring/_older/february_2023.md

 ## February, 2023

 I'm back in Oxford!
 The first three weeks of Hilary Term{% sidenote "wint-id" "Oxford being special again, this is just 'early-winter-term,' or 'Lent' if you go to Cambridge." %} have been a blur.
-In Macro, Andrea Ferrera is teaching us all about monetary economics.
-This has provided good opporu
+In Macro, Andrea Ferrero is teaching us all about monetary economics.
+I find the methods interesting, the topics much less so.
+Dr. Ferrero presented one case study of the 1724 French devaluation of the Livre — which resulted in a 30% contraction in industrial production.
+This demonstrates some real effects of monetary policy, but some quick maths demonstrates an even simpler lesson: don't give 14-year-old Bourbons control of your monetary policy.

+Micro and Metrics continue to hold most of my attention;

+Choice quotes from lectures, included either for nice wordsmithing{% sidenote "iamter-id" "Meg Meyer (presumably, unintentionally) presented two slides on cheap talk in  almost perfect iambic tetrameter. " %} or absurdity.

+- "Bayesians are people, too"
+- "Classical dichotomy"
+- "Being logistic keeps you in an exponential family"
+- "You've been visited by the Calvo fairy!
+Time to change your prices"
+- "make as large a decision as possible"
+-
+- "Workhorse model of sticky prices"

 In week 1, I spent a few hours reading old Masters' theses in the Social Sciences Library; as I'll have to write one of these next year, I figured